DanishNaeem549/LINKLIST-DSA/README.md

 Doubly Linked List – each node points to both next and previous nodes

-Circular Linked List – the last node points back to the first node
+Circular Linked List – the last node points back to the first node and make circle

 🔹 Advantages